SvenGarson/launchschool-course-frontend/LS202_HTML-And-CSS/Lesson1_First-Web-Pages/Notes_Lesson1_First-Web-Pages.md

     - drop unit from zero values/constants because whatever the unit in context, zero is always zero!

+    - the way to indent vendor prefixes apparently

+      ```css
+      div {
+      background: -webkit-linear-gradient(#a1d3b0, #f6f1d3);
+      background:    -moz-linear-gradient(#a1d3b0, #f6f1d3);
+      background:         linear-gradient(#a1d3b0, #f6f1d3);
+      -webkit-box-sizing: border-box;
+         -moz-box-sizing: border-box;
+              box-sizing: border-box;
+      }
+      ```

+    - styles assigned to a class should be modular enough to be reused and shared among elements as necessary and the modularity should be reflected by the class name.
+If it is specific, then name it so, if it is more general, then name it so.
+      This is about naming things clearly based on the intent and DRY.

+    - **a single property per line** unless when defining a fallback, this should be defined on a single line and maybe even a comment added

+    - format css selector curly brackets scope exactly like the following:

+      ```css
+      some_tag {
+        /* css code */
+      }
+      ```

+    - each css property/value dividing pair should contain a space after the `:`

+      ```css
+      p {
+        really-bad:123
+        much-better: 123 /* : followed by a single space */
+      }
+      ```

+    - do not lead a `; ` with whitespace

+      ```css
+      li {
+        meep-deep: bad :
+        meep-eek: good;
+      }
+      ```

+    - Watch the order of css properties.
+They do not have to be ordered in a certain way but they can have side unintentional side effects when more recent properties override previous ones like for example.
+Depending on the style there is either a **partial override** or a **complete override**:

+      ``` css
+      p {
+        margin: 5px;
+        margin-right: 10px; /* partially overrides the margin set on the previous line for the -right side from 5 to 10*/
+      }

+      h1 {
+        margin-right: 15px;
+        margin: 29px; /* completely overrides the margin set on the previous line for the -right side from 15 to 29 */
+      }
+      ```

+    - Properties can **optionally** be ordered alphabetically

+    - List the selectors in groups based on the elements they select

   ### General stuff and random things

   - HTML `id` and `class` attribute values should be named after the content they contain and **not the style they adhere to**!

   - HTML comments `<!-- there be dragons -->`

+  - if something does not work as intended in terms of css styling check the following:

+    1. css cascade
+    2. specificity
+    3. inheritance rules

+    Some linters like `styleint` can help here

   - CSS comments `/* there be dragons, too! */`

   - If it is not clear which element to use, choose the element that is semantically closest to the content in question

   - When naming classes et Al. prefer semantic names, i.e. names that provide meaning rather that describe the look of things.
     `staff` would be a better, semantic name than `blue_border` etc.

   - In terms of CSS, **never type select** based on **an elements `name` attribute**!

   - In HTML5 , the **only elements that do not have semantic meaning are** `div` and `span`!

   - Again, HTML 5 is **all about semantics** so every object should be used for the proper reason, which sometimes means that elements have to be nested to achieve these semantics.

   - By default browser compress whitespace into a single space character

   - In what scope can/must/should html entities be used?

   - Do not use the `pre` tag to format text as it does not necessarily reproduce the same output in every browser and is in general a poor choice to format text

   - if a lone `&` is followed by non-whitespace character and an `;` it may be interpreted as html entity. to avoid this when we want to display the char `&` itself, simply avoid this problem by serving it as `&amp;` html entity in the first place so that there are no misunderstandings.

   - **Note**: html validators do not complain if character are not defined as html entities.
 We only find out once it causes problems on a page!

   - Again, like in the case of heading elements such as `h1` and `h2`, **do not use these elements to solely highlight/format text** but **use them for their semantic meaning**.
 Misusing these elements for non-semantic purposes means that search machines/ browsers and readers cannot properly interpret the web page.

   - use **`strong` over `b`** **if important text is to be highlighted using boldface** and **`em` over `i` if italics are desired to emphasize words**.

   - use the elements for their semantic meaning and adjust their look using CSS - never use an html element for the way it looks (apart from the ones that have this as semantic)

   - The CSS color property is inheritable, which means that a color is applied to every descendant of an element unless it is overriden.
 Links do not take over the color of their 'parents' however as they are style differently!

   - Websafe/Cross-browser and operating system fonts info: http://web.mit.edu/jmorzins/www/fonts.html

   - For some reason `assigning a label to something` means to add the text to act as label as content of a `strong` element.

   - When a font-family property value contains whitespace it should be quoted!
     - `font-family: Verdana;` is valid
     - `font-family: Trebuchet MS;` invalid since `Trebuchet MS` contains whitespace so should be quoted like so `font-family: "Trebuchet MS";`

   - Always set one of multiple fallback fonts in case the specified one does not work

   - apparently there is no real naming convention for naming html attribute values, so I willl be using lowercase snakecase as I do in ruby

   - css can select multiple type elements by separating them with a comma

   - Links have different default styling behaviour so sometimes they need to be explicitly accounted for.
     Specifically:

     - Browsers do not change the default `font-family` property for links but browsers ...
     - **do** change the default `color` of links which means it needs to be overriden

   - Crazy CSS operators

     - CSS `child combinator` `>` is placed **between two css selectors**.
 If the selector matches an element, the element is **not selected unless the right selector it is a direct child of the left selector **
     - `Adjacent sibling combinator` - just look it up!